christopherlouet/defectdojo-install/README.md

 ### Update app or credentials

-To update the latest version of the application :
+To update the latest version of the application:

 ```sh
 ./ddadmin.sh update release
 ```

-To update the API token :
+To update the API token:

 ```sh
 ./ddadmin.sh update token
 ```

-To update the admin password :
+To update the admin password:

 ```sh
 ./ddadmin.sh update password